• Skip to main content

 Professional Observation

-Applicants to the Bachelor of Science in Radiologic Imaging Sciences Program must complete a minimum of six hours of observation in a busy radiology department.
+Applicants to the Bachelor of Science in Radiologic Imaging Sciences Traditional Program must complete a minimum of four hours of observation in a busy radiology department.
 This observation must be conducted under the supervision of a registered technologist in radiography.
+Observation hours must be completed within the current admissions cycle and can be completed at any facility of your choosing.
+If you need assistance in find a location, you may contact the program for guidance.

 During the observation, applicants should gain an understanding of the responsibilities and duties of a radiologic technologist.
 This includes experiencing the typical environment encountered by an entry-level technologist, including routine and fluoroscopic procedures.
-Observations of cardiac and vascular sonography examinations are also encouraged.
-Additionally, applicants are encouraged to discuss the profession with current sonographers in the field.
+Additionally, applicants are encouraged to discuss the profession with current radiographers in the field.

 To fulfill the observation requirement, applicants must observe at least five of the following procedures: